This post is written in response to a growing discussion on LinkedIn.

 So, is it necessary to point out your unemployment status or falsify information on LinkedIn?
 Probably not.
 Covering an employment gap with volunteer experience is the best method, in my mind.

 Which brings us to the topic of volunteering.
 I’ll save that for another post.

-This post originally appeared in recruiter.com.
+A version of this post originally appeared in recruiter.com.